A Proposal for Peace through Justice in the Middle East:

 enslaved, brutalized and murdered Jews, Gypsies and other "non-Aryans" in the most despicable

-killing them.
+their former oppressors.
 The same is true for the descendents of black slaves and white slaveowners where I live in Nashville, Tennessee.
 After the United States finally

 abolished Jim Crow laws and kangaroo courts during the days of the American Civil Rights Movement, millions of white Americans soon came to the conclusion that the main